Can Turtles Eat Mealworms? Facts & Safety Guide

 How Often Do You Feed a Turtle?

 If you are unsure how to work out how much your turtle should be getting and how to factor extra servings like live insects into their recommended pellet intake, ask your vet for advice.
-The answer will depend on a few factors, like their species, size, and age; smaller or younger turtles will eat more frequently than adults that only eat every 2 to 3 days.
+The answer will depend on a few factors, like their species, size, and age; smaller or younger turtles will eat more frequently than adults or turtles that are brumating.

 Final Thoughts

-Your turtle can eat mealworms since they are considered a healthy, protein-rich source of energy that they will also really like the taste of.
-However, it’s easy to overfeed any pet if you aren’t paying attention, so make sure you work out how much your turtle should be eating, and your vet can help.
+Most species of turtles can eat mealworms since they are considered a healthy, protein-rich source of energy that they will also really like the taste of.
+However, it is easy to overfeed any pet if you aren’t paying attention, so make sure you work out how much your turtle should be eating, and your vet can help.

-Mealworms and other insects should only comprise 25% of most adult turtles’ diets, but your species may differ.
-Care must be taken when feeding mealworms since they’re high in fat, and they will also need to be gut loaded to ensure they contain the proper nutrition for your turtle.
+Mealworms and other insects should only comprise a small fraction of most adult turtles’ diets, but your species may differ.
+Care must be taken when feeding mealworms since they are very nutrient-dense, and they will also need to be gut-loaded to ensure they contain the proper nutrition for your turtle.